miskibin/py-draughts/readme.rst

 Checkers
 --------

-**Project still under active development.
-Usage may be different in future versions**

 Efficient Modern and flexible implementation of checkers game with beautiful web interface.
 Supports multiple variants of the game and allows to play against AI.

 Documentation